 $ xrandr --listproviders Providers: number : 2 Provider 0: id: 0x79 cap: 0xb, Source Output, Sink Output, Sink Offload crtcs: 2 outputs: 4 associated providers: 0 name:Intel Provider 1: id: 0x53 cap: 0xf, Source Output, Sink Output, Source Offload, Sink Offload crtcs: 4 outputs: 0 associated providers: 0 name:radeon

-If you have only one provider, something is wrong.
+If it shows only one provider something is wrong.
 In ubuntu, I found if I boot with AMD graphics card disabled and try to enable it afterwards, above command sometimes did not list both providers.
 Therefore, make sure you don’t disable amd graphics card using some scripts, or settings.
 Sometimes just not installing proper packages is the problem.
 If above command lists both provides then it is all good.

 Step 4: Enable prime/optimus dynamic switching.

-Run following command (with id’s noted above) to enable the switching.
+Run following command (with id’s or names noted above) to enable the switching.
 Above command listed 0x79 and 0x53 as id’s.

 I think the second option is better, because re-installation of the OS resets the ids.
-After this step, if you use DRI_PRIME=1 environment variable while running your application, you force the graphical processing to AMD graphics card and the final composting happens in intel graphics card.
-If you don’t use this variable, your application runs on intel graphics card as it used to.
+After this step, if you prepend DRI_PRIME=1 environment variable command while running your application you force the graphical processing to AMD graphics card and the final composting to happen in intel graphics card.
+If you don’t use this variable, your application runs on default intel graphics card as it used to.

 $ DRI_PRIME=1 yourapplicationname

 As I said above, FPS in one of the games under wine was crap in ubuntu.
 For xonotic in ultra settings, I got 15 FPS in intel hd 3000, and it maintained 30+ FPS in AMD graphics card.
-One problem I had on Arch was, the computer turned off without any warning (may be because of overheating).
-Therefore, watch the overheating issue closely.
+One problem I had on Arch was that the computer turned off without any warnings (most probably overheating).
+Therefore watch closely the overheating issue.
 As the development progresses, some of the heating issues should be solved.

-Also, one reason for overheating (because of the compact build of laptops) might be lack of space between the laptop and the bottom surface (in addition to dust build up).
-As there is no space between the fan and the other blocking surface (e.g., bottom surface) (from where air flows in), as you progress in the game the gpu heats up, and there is no sufficient cool air to flow in.
+Also, one reason for overheating (because of the compact build of laptops) might be because of lack of space between the laptop and the vent (in addition to dust build up).
+If there is no space between the fan and the other blocking surface (e.g., bottom surface) (from where air flows in), as you progress in the game the gpu heats up, and there is no sufficient cool air to flow in.
 This in fact, heats up the whole environment to the side of the laptop from which air flows out.
 Result is, temperature gets above the max (85 degrees) pretty quickly reaches the critical point (100 degrees).
 At this point, the game is no more playable and computer is almost unusable (even turns off).

 This tutorial listed steps necessary for ubuntu and arch.
 In ubuntu installing ia32-libs installs all the 32-bit libraries necessary for radeon driver to work on 32-bit applications (In newer versions of ubuntu ia32-libs meta package does not exist, therefore you have to install the 32-bit libraries separately as explained in my catalyst driver installation posts for ubuntu).
 With this information, it should not be hard to set it up on other distributions too.
-Also, there is lot of development happening in linux 3.12 regarding dynamic power management and runtime GPU management.
+Also, there is lot of development happening in newer kernels regarding dynamic power management and runtime GPU management.
 Look forward to those releases.